Panels 2: Create a node override

 Drupal's built in content viewing is decent, but sometimes (especially with custom content types) you might need a special way of displaying that content.
 If you want some basic layout tools, you can very quickly create specific layouts for specific content types with Panels 2.
 Let's try it, creating different layouts for pages and stories.

-- Set the Panel name to: node_override
+- Panel name: node_override

 - In the modal dialog, select the content types 'Page' and 'Story', and select them again under 'Own display'.
 This will allow you to modify the node presentation for just these content types (and separately if you choose, as we are doing).
 Content types you don't select here will bypass the panel display completely and display as regular nodes.
 Click 'Save' at the bottom of the window.